What Every Applicant Needs To Know

 Under federal law, the University is permitted to enroll non-immigrant foreign students.

-Students that undertake a course experience via high school/college programs cannot receive both transfer and test credit for the same coursework.
-In those cases, UD recognizes the college transfer work and does not award the AP credit.
+Students who have credit for military courses/occupations should refer to the Registrar’s Office military credit website.
+Additionally, credit based on examination results may be offered for some curricular areas.
+See the Earn Credit by Examination section for more information.
+Students who undertake a course experience via high school/college programs cannot receive both transfer and test credit for the same coursework.
+In those cases, UD recognizes the college transfer work and does not award the test credit.

 Enter Delaware At The Time That’s Right For You

 Admission or readmission to the University is granted for a specific semester, fall or spring.
+The admission status will be revoked if a student does not enroll in classes for the admitted term.
 All offers of admission or readmission are contingent upon maintaining a satisfactory academic performance and a positive personal record.
-The University may cancel the acceptance of any student who fails to matriculate in the specified semester and/or who fails to successfully complete all coursework in progress.
-Any requests for deferred admission should be submitted in writing to the Admissions Office.
+The University may cancel the acceptance of any student who fails to successfully complete all coursework in progress.
+Students may request deferred admission by writing to the Admissions Office.
 The student’s credentials are reevaluated in such cases, and the request may be granted, depending on the availability of space.
 In no circumstance will the Admissions Office return applications and supporting materials once they are submitted for consideration.